DreadTheMystery/codveda-ecommerce/README.md

-# 🛍️ CodVeda E-Commerce Platform
+# 🛍️ CodVeda Islamic & African Fashion Platform

-A modern, full-stack e-commerce application built with Node.js, Express, MongoDB, and vanilla JavaScript.
-Features a professional admin panel for product management and a beautiful customer-facing storefront.
+A modern, full-stack e-commerce application specializing in authentic Islamic and African fashion.
+Built with Node.js, Express, MongoDB, and vanilla JavaScript.
+Features a professional admin panel for product management and a beautiful customer-facing storefront showcasing premium Islamic and African attire.

 ## 🚀 Features